 Microsoft states here that the actual value of RANK is meaningless, but I am sure the results order isn’t!

-Reproducing the behaviour
+Reproducing the behavior

 These are the exact queries that I used to reproduce this behaviour: